Random121/Retcheck/README.txt

 Spoofs the function's return to a point which is used to jump back and continue execution flow, as if nothing happened.
-All without modifying any portion of the text segment.
+All without modifying any portion of the text segment, or making a copy of the function.

 # Examples